THE ADMINISTRATION OF THE KINGDOM OF GOD

 Copyright © 2003 Trumpet Ministries, Inc. All Rights Reserved

 Some Scripture (as noted) taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers.

 It is possible that the central issue in Christianity in our day is the administration of the Kingdom of God.
 Never before have the gifts and ministries of the Holy Spirit been so widespread among the believers.
 But this familiarity with the power and ability of the Spirit is creating a problem.
 Christian leaders, perhaps with the best of intentions, are seeking to use the Holy Spirit according to their own notions of what should be done in the Kingdom, and how the resources of the Kingdom should be administrated.
 The issue is whether the spiritual direction and practice is proceeding from the mind and desires of man, or from the mind and desires of Christ.

 The great question confronting each of us is, “Am I, or is Jesus, to be in control of the things of the Kingdom?”

-We read in the thirteenth chapter of the Book of Revelation that the False Prophet will support Antichrist.
-According to our understanding Antichrist is the administration of man in the political realm and the False Prophet is the administration of man in the religious realm.
+We read in Revelation chapter 13 that the False Prophet will support Antichrist.
+According to our understanding, Antichrist is the administration of man in the political realm and the False Prophet is the administration of man in the religious realm.

 Perhaps the ministers will protest that they really are lifting up Jesus.
 But their advertisements and pronouncements reveal otherwise.
 They are seeking to use the power of the Spirit according to their own wisdom and desires.
 This is the False Prophet, which in the future will be the supporter of man-centered government.